 - Your keywords may be too general.
 If you find that your CTR is lower than 1% on the Google Search Network for certain keywords, you might want to remove those keywords and add more specific, targeted keywords instead.

 - It's always a good idea to make sure your ads are specific, relevant, and have a clear call to action.

 - Get more ideas for creating successful text ads.

 - Click traffic may vary due to seasonal interests or current events.
 Fluctuations due to promotions or special sales are common.
 Keywords popular at particular times of the year (such as terms related to major sporting events, for example) will also experience a higher click volume regardless of whether you've made seasonal changes to your account content.

 - If you're running ads on the Display Network, you may find that your CTR is lower than what you're used to on the Search Network.
 That's because customers on Display Network sites are browsing through information, not searching with keywords.
 Also, on a busy Display Network page, an ad has to be more competitive to get the attention of a reader than it would on a search page.
 So it's generally better to consider other measurements like conversions for Display Network ads, and consider your CTR individually for each network.

 Invalid clicks are basically clicks that Google doesn't consider "real" clicks, such as clicks made by a robot or automated clicking tools.
-You can see the number and percentage of clicks that have been classified as invalid, and therefore automatically filtered from your account, by adding the "Invalid clicks" column on your Campaigns or Dimensions tabs.
+You can see the number and percentage of clicks that have been classified as invalid and automatically filtered from your account by adding the "Invalid clicks" column on your Campaigns or Dimensions tabs.
 Don't worry, you aren't charged for these clicks, and they don't affect your account statistics.